learning-zone/angularjs-basics/README.md

  - When should you use an attribute Vs an element?
  - What is the role of ng-app, ng-init and ng-model directives?
  - How would you programatically change or adapt the template of a directive before it is executed and transformed?
+ - What is the Router directive that can be placed on elements to navigate to a new route?

 ### 4. Filters